USEPA/useeior/README.md

 `useeior` is in a beta development state.
 See [Releases](https://github.com/USEPA/useeior/releases) for working and tested versions.

-See the [Wiki](https://github.com/USEPA/useeior/wiki) for installation instructions for users and developers and contribution guidelines.
+See the [Wiki](https://github.com/USEPA/useeior/wiki) for installation instructions for users and developers, details about built-in data and metadata and how to use and contribute to useeior.

 ## Disclaimer